Biosolverr/SecureEthUsdcSwap/deployments/base-mainnet.md

 ## Notes

-- This deployment represents the canonical production instance of SecureEthUsdcSwapV3.
+- This deployment represents the canonical production instance of SecureEthUsdcSwap.
 - The contract is non-upgradeable and has no admin or owner privileges.
 - All protocol rules are enforced exclusively by the deployed bytecode.